facelessuser/coloraide/docs/src/markdown/strings.md

 ### Rounding

-/// new | New in 4.6
+> [!new] New in 4.6
-///

-/// note
+> [!note]
-Rounding is done with "half up" logic to match CSS recommendations with their color syntax.
-Internally, as with most programming languages, all calculations use "half even" logic, or bankers rounding, to minimize floating point error.
+> Rounding is done with "half up" logic to match CSS recommendations with their color syntax.
+Internally, as with most
+> programming languages, all calculations use "half even" logic, or bankers rounding, to minimize floating point error.
-"Half up" is only used when serializing or explicitly requesting rounded coordinates through the API.
+> "Half up" is only used when serializing or explicitly requesting rounded coordinates through the API.
-///

 There are various ways to approach rounding of data.
 ColorAide implements a few approaches in an attempt accommodate most needs.
 The following modes can be selected via the `rounding` parameter: